tttapa/Control-Surface/README.md

 It uses a MIDI-over-USB connection to connect to your computer, and can be used in your favourite DJ or DAW software.

+## Features
+### Analog inputs
+The library can take input from a variety of analog devices, such as variable resistors, **potentiometers**, linear faders, light **sensors** ...
+It supports **averaging** the inputs, to get smooth transitions and to reduce noise.
+You have full control over the value **mapping**, control curves, and the range of the inputs.
+You can create **banks** of analog inputs, based on the state of a switch.
+For example, if you have 4 faders connected, you can set them up so that they control the volume of channels 1-4 when the bank select switch is turned off, and channels 5-8 when the bank select switch is on.
+Using the _ControlChange_ class, you can use data from **digital sensors** or from different interfaces as well.

+Analog inputs can be mapped to controls like **volume**, **balance**, **effect parameters**, **EQ** ...

+### Digital inputs
+The library can be used with a wide range of digital inputs as well, like **pushbuttons**, latching **switches**, footswitches ...
+Just like analog inputs, digital inputs can be arranged in **banks**, to control a large number of controls, with a limited number of physical buttons.
+Buttons can be **inverted** if necessary.

+Digital inputs can be mapped to controls like transport control (**play/pause/stop/cue/...** buttons), **mute/solo/rec** buttons, **effect enable/disable**, **looping options**, **sample triggers** ...

+### Rotary encoders
+Another way to input continuous values is by using **rotary encoders** or **jog wheels**.
+Unlike potentiometers, they can turn indefinitely, and allow for more precise controls.
+The library has many settings for **accuracy and speed**.
+Different MIDI modes are available for **compatibility** with a huge range of music production, DJ or DAW software.

+### MIDI over USB
+The library will automatically detect what kind of Arduino-compatible board you are using, and it will use the USB connection for MIDI communication (if available).
+This means that you can just plug it into your computer or tablet (PC, Mac, Linux, iOS, Android ...), it will be automatically detected as a MIDI device, and you can start playing right away.
+If your board doesn't support MIDI over USB, it will default to the Serial protocol.

+For maximum flexibility, you can use the **MIDI functions** to send your own custom MIDI events, without having to worry about compatibility issues between different boards.

 ## Installation
 ### Dependencies
 If you are using an Arduino with native USB support, like the Leonardo, Due, Zero, Micro ... you'll need to install the MIDIUSB library.